 Many people think of blindness as a total lack of vision, a state of being without any perception of light whatsoever.
 But, the majority of people who are classified as “legally blind” have some sight, and even those who are viewed as totally blind may have some light perception.

-Visual impairment needs to be seen as a continuum, ranging from mild vision loss to total lack of vision.
+Visual impairment needs to be seen as a continuum, ranging from mild vision loss to a total lack of vision.
 Since 1972, the World Health Organization (WHO) has recognized six levels of visual impairment.

 - 20/30 to 20/60 – near-normal vision or mild vision loss;